 Kim's Question: We're in the process of an uncontested divorce, but now he has stated that he wants 1/2 of my 401k.
 Can I take money from my 401k and give it to my daughter as a gift to avoid my husband getting the funds?

 Brette's Answer: First of all, if you disagree about your 401k, your divorce is not uncontested; unless you have filed papers and he has either not responded or has filed paperwork stating he is not contesting it.
 If that is the case, he has no say over the division of the assets since he has waived his right to participate.

 If you are in a situation where that has not happened and you agree about everything but this one situation, that's different.
 No, you cannot take money out and give it to your daughter.
 The money is a marital asset which must be distributed in your divorce.
 Good luck.

-Faye's Question: We're separating and I have found out that he is taking cash out on his pension plan.
-The spouse has to give consent.
+Faye's Question: We're separating and I have found out that he is taking cash out of his pension plan.
 Am I entitled to half of the pension money?

 Brette's Answer: To stop this, you need to open a divorce or separation proceeding and ask for an order estopping him from dissipating marital assets.
 You have an interest in his pension since it is a marital asset.
 How it will be divided will be decided by the court as part of your overall financial order.

-Brette's Answer: Yes, it's marital property and will be accounted for.
+Brette's Answer: Yes, it's marital property.
+Your lawyer will be able to obtain the records showing what was withdrawn when and it will be accounted for in the divorce.
 You won't lose out because of it.

 Judy's Question: Is it possible to sue for any retirement accounts after a divorce has been finalized 5 years ago?